CreAI-Lab/creai-lab.github.io/projects/index.md

 The CreaAI lab has done interesting projects over the years.
 For a full list of publications go to the research page.
 Here you can find results and you can even participate in some of the studies.

-{% include tags.html tags="participation, infographics, resource" %}
+{% include tags.html tags="participate, infographic, resource" %}

 {% include search-info.html %}